 As part of Type 2 Diabetes Prevention Week, we are encouraging people to complete our free online Know Your Risk Tool to find out their risk of developing type 2 diabetes and what to do next.

 Diabetes cases have doubled in the UK

-Our new figures show that almost 4.1 million people are now living with a diagnosis of any type of diabetes, and that there are an additional 850,000 living with type 2 diabetes, who are yet to be diagnosed.
+Our 2021 figures show that almost 4.1 million people are now living with a diagnosis of any type of diabetes, and that there are an additional 850,000 living with type 2 diabetes, who are yet to be diagnosed.

 Cases of diabetes diagnoses have doubled in the last 15 years.
 But research has consistently shown that for some people, combined lifestyle interventions - including diet, physical activity and sustained weight loss - can be effective in reducing the risk of type 2 diabetes by about 50%.